ChannelMonitoringProject/ccrew/README.md

 ENVIRONMENT="docker"
 ```

-the `ENVIRONMENT` variable sets the config the application will use. it can be "dev" or "docker", but is easily configured as  necessary, see "ccrew/config.py". setting to "dev", will use localhost for the database and redis addresses, whereas "docker" will use the docker host defined in the `docker-compose.yml` file (redis and database).
+the `ENVIRONMENT` variable sets the config the application will use. it can be "dev" or "docker", but is easily configured as  necessary, see "ccrew/config.py". setting to "dev", will use localhost for the database and redis addresses, whereas "docker" will use the docker host defined in the `docker-compose.yml` file ("redis" and "database").

 ## Run